SamueleFacenda/tesi-triennale/README.md

 ![Select-all query time across ten engines and four datasets](thesis/images/plots/q_select_all.png)

-*One chart kbench produces: the `select_all` query — every point's coordinates and colour — across ten engines and four datasets.
+*One chart kbench produces: the `select_all` query (every point's coordinates and colour) across ten engines and four datasets.
 Log axis, median of 8 repetitions net of each engine's connection floor, error bars over the repetitions. `TO` marks a timeout, `n.e.` a pair that was never run.
 QLever and RDFox stay an order of magnitude or more below the rest.*

 ## Quick start

-Everything is pinned with Nix — no other setup, no system packages to install.
+Everything is pinned with Nix: no other setup, no system packages to install.

 ```bash
 nix develop                      # or: direnv allow